Luke Bryan: Early life

 Luke Bryan was born in Leesburg, Georgia, to LeClaire and Thomas "Tommy" Bryan, who owned a peanut farm.
-He has an older sister, Kelly, and an older brother, Chris.
+He had an older sister, Kelly and an older brother, Chris.

 Bryan grew up in Leesburg, Georgia and was active in sports and demonstrated musical aptitude at an early age.
 He drew inspiration from Elvis Presley, Michael Jackson, and country artists such as George Strait, Alabama, and Ronnie Milsap, who inspired him to learn to play piano.

 His first job was at a local grocery store.
 He attended Lee County District High School, where he was involved in both sports and theatre.
 His teachers recognized his musical ability and stage presence and encouraged him to pursue musical theatre upon graduation.

 Shortly before moving to Nashville at age 19 to pursue a music career, Bryan's elder brother Chris was killed in a car accident.
 His mother has stated: "We knew Luke at some point would come to Nashville," his mother said.
 "But ... you can't leave your family, and ...
 I couldn't bear the thought of him being away."

 Bryan instead went to college at Georgia Southern University in Statesboro, Georgia, where he joined the Sigma Chi fraternity and he briefly dated his future wife, Caroline Boyer.
 He graduated in 1999 with a bachelor's degree in Business Administration.
 Bryan reconnected with Boyer several years later when he was performing at a bar in Statesboro, when she was in town, later resuming their relationship and eventually marrying.

 During his undergraduate education, and following graduation, Bryan worked on his father’s peanut mill and performed local shows with a band he formed with friends called “Neyami Road.”
-Two years later, at his father’s encouragement, Bryan moved to Nashville, when his father urged him to pack his truck to pursue a music career.
+Two years later, at his father’s encouragement, Bryan moved to Nashville to pursue a music career.
 He initially gained success as a songwriter, co-writing Billy Currington’s 2006 hit "Good Directions", which was a number one hit on the U.S. Billboard Hot Country Songs chart for three weeks.
 Though initially rejected by record labels, he eventually signed with Capitol Records; his first major success was "All My Friends Say".